unwieldycat/foundational/README.md

 Foundational is a simple CLI app framework for Node that aims to be ultra-simple, readable, and lightweight.

 ## Installing
-To use foundational, simply install it via npm (recommended) or build it from source.
-Be sure to install it as a production dependency if you're using npm.
+To use foundational, simply install it via the npm registry (recommended) or build it from source.

 ### Building (Optional)
 1. Clone the respository